momentohq/public-dev-docs/docs/develop/api-reference/auth.md

 <img src="/img/access-tokens.jpg" width="90%" alt="a technical illustration of a bank vault representing security, authorization, and authentication." />

-The auth APIs create and manage authorization tokens for Momento services, known as [Momento auth tokens](/develop/basics/working-with-momento-auth-tokens).
-Tokens can be scoped to have one or more permissions to grant access to one or more caches or topics.
+The auth APIs create and manage API keys and tokens for Momento services.
+These auth mechanisms can be scoped to have one or more permissions to grant access to one or more caches or topics.

 <img src="/img/momento-auth-tokens.png" width="60%"/>